TheIoTLearningInitiative/IoTWindRiverPulsarLinux/documentation/Terminology.md

 # Terminology

-# Linux Containers

-> LXC (Linux Containers) is an operating-system-level virtualization method for running multiple isolated Linux systems (containers) on a control host using a single Linux kernel.
-[Wikipedia](https://en.wikipedia.org/wiki/LXC)

 # GNU GRUB

 > GNU GRUB is a Multiboot boot loader.
 It was derived from GRUB, the GRand Unified Bootloader, which was originally designed and implemented by Erich Stefan Boleyn.